 Over the past years the focus has been directed to piracy in Somali waters.
 At the same time as we see the piracy decreasing in these waters, we see status quo or even an increase in other parts of the world.

-Based upon information from major reporting centres (regional and global), NSC aims to monitor the maritime security situation on a global basis.
+Based upon information from major reporting centers (regional and global), NSC aims to monitor the maritime security situation on a global basis.
 Furthermore NATO Shipping Centre will support and welcome initiatives for a commonly agreed reporting scheme world wide.